About the Amps dashboard¶

 Frequency: 37 per day Average runtime: 11 minutes Cost: 277 Amps |

-Review Amps consumption¶
+Review consumption¶

 The amount of data that is processed.